We are committed to protecting your personal information.

 How do we justify this according to data protection legislation?

 Our lawful bases for processing this data include our legitimate interests as an employer and charity and the legitimate interests of our beneficiaries.
 These legitimate interests include: ensuring that BLNSS operates effectively and efficiently; monitoring BLNSS activities to protect the organisation against fraud, money laundering, conflicts of interest and other risks.
 We also process personal data on the basis of our legal obligations, for example complying with accounting and reporting requirements as an employer, a registered charity and company limited by guarantee.
 We process some personal data on the basis of the contracts BLNSS has with you that relate to your employment or work at BLNSS.
 We also process some personal data based on your consent, including your consent to receive direct marketing communications.
+We do not need your consent to process where we have another legal basis to do so as set out above.
+However, if we do need to seek your consent to processing, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
+You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us and, where you have given consent, this can be withdrawn at any time by contacting the Centre Manager.

 What kinds of personal data do we collect and use and where we do get them from?

-We collect and use personal data during the course of your work for BLNSS, including: recruitment and selection records; use of BLNSS computer and communication systems and cloud-based services; time recording; personnel and HR records, including those related to disability, health, performance and supervision; and other personal data required in order to contract with you, including personal data related to your right to work in the UK and financial details to enable us to make payments to you.
-Some of your personal data may be sourced from recruitment agencies and publicly-available sources during recruitment and selection processes.
-We collect sensitive personal data, in some cases including personal data relating to criminal offences and convictions, and personal data processed in relation to the safeguarding of children and vulnerable adults.
-We will also process data to enable us to fulfil our duty of care to you as an employee, worker, self-employed person or contractor, for example, information about any particular health, access or communication needs.
+We collect and use personal data during the course of your work for BLNSS, including: personal details such as name, title, addresses, telephone numbers, personal email addresses, date of birth, gender, marital status and dependents, next of kin and emergency contacts, National Insurance number, payroll records and tax status information, salary, annual leave, pension and benefits information, location of employment or workplace, copy of driving licence, and photographs; recruitment and selection records, including references and information from your application; use of BLNSS computer and communication systems and cloud-based services; time recording; personnel and HR records, including job titles, work history, working hours, training records, professional memberships, compensation history, , performance and supervision, and disciplinary and grievance information; and other personal data required in order to contract with you, including personal data related to your right to work in the UK and financial details to enable us to make payments to you.
+Some of your personal data may be sourced from recruitment agencies, background check agencies, referees and publicly-available sources during recruitment and selection processes.

 Who might your personal data be shared with?